Limnoria/Limnoria-doc/use/faq.rst

   your Supybot is:

-  * Your Supybot is not registered with NickServ, you are registered, and you have set the +E user mode for yourself.
+  * Your Supybot is not registered with NickServ, you are registered, and you have set the +R user mode for yourself.

-  * or you have registered your Supybot with NickServ, you aren't registered, and your Supybot has the +E user mode set.
+  * or you have registered your Supybot with NickServ, you aren't registered, and your Supybot has the +R user mode set.

 Can users with the "admin" capability change configuration?